 Yoga Osteopenia Osteoporosis.
-Is Yoga good for Osteoporosis or Osteopenia?
-Web sites seem to give contradictory information. what is the truth?
+Is Yoga good for building bone or is it dangerous for those with Osteoporosis or Osteopenia?
+Many readers have asked.
+Web sites seem to give contradictory information.
+What is the truth?

 If you are going to read this page, please read the whole page.
 It is not helpful to your health to make decisions to adopt or not adopt yoga on partial information.
 You need to know both the positive and the negative aspects of Yoga for Osteoporosis and Osteopenia before making your decision.

 First, the positive effects of Yoga on health - especially bone health and fracture prevention.

 1. "Yoga is an ancient practice that provides integral and holistic health benefits to its practitioners."
 This means it can have positive effects on many aspects of your overall health:

 2. Yoga promotes tension reducing breathing and it can help clear the body of harmful toxins.

 3. Practice promotes balance and coordination.
 These two traits help prevent falls and the fractures that occur in persons with Osteoporosis and Osteopenia.